Anomalies

 Systems Timeline

-The systems timeline shows how the count of systems has changed over time.
+The Systems Timeline shows how the count of systems has changed over time.
 The timeline reflects systems as they are added to the anomaly and as they move to the Recovered status.
 In this timeline, systems with the Monitoring status are accounted for in the Active section.

 Activity Feed